jean/blog/_posts/2020/2020-3-26-sorting-thats-smooth-like-butter.md

+---
+layout: posts
-## Sorting that's smooth like butter
+title: Sorting that's smooth like butter
+---

 Continuing on with the trend of exploring esoterically named sorting algorithms, I bring to you a blog post on....smoothsort!
 I'm gonna be real with you.
 I was sold on the name the moment I learned about this algorithm.